MrZaiko/Polysmee/Summary/Week06.md

 Thanks to the hardwork of everyone, we are improving a lot our app.

 I feel that in general the team is trying to improve the already written code so that in the future we can advance with a good code.
-We have also improve this week the overall user experience of the current functionalities , in the big picture mostly trying to make the user experience better without adding new functionnality.
+We have also improve this week the overall user experience of the current functionalities, we also greatly improved the UI.
+In the big picture we are mostly trying to make the user experience better without adding new functionnality.
 At the same we are doing work that do not result in a new functionnality in this week, but it will in the future.